x

 “We want to really motivate our retirees to come back and give them the flexibility that they deserve as retirees to do some of the fun other things they have to do in their lives,” said Dr. Felicia Richardson, Richland One’s Coordinator of Recruitment and Retention.

-Richardson believes this initiative will not only help fill teaching gaps but also support younger generations of teachers.
+Richardson believes this initiative will help fill teaching gaps and support younger generations of teachers.

 “Serving as mentors and supporting those new teachers in the field of education.
 So the help retirees can give goes beyond just filling those classroom positions,” Richardson said.